White and purple grape juice both come from grapes, but they look and taste very different.

 The nutrients in these beverages, it turns out, are different, too.
 That's because the drinks are made from different kinds of grapes.

-As a child, you may have wondered why the grapes in the fruit bowl didn't taste much like grape juice or grape candy and sodas.
-That's because commercial grape juice gets its flavor from dark, thick-skinned grapes, rather than the sweeter and milder-flavored varieties grown for eating.
-White grape juice, a newer product, is made from a green-skinned variety of grapes.
+Commercial grape juice gets its flavor from dark, thick-skinned grapes, rather than the sweeter and milder-flavored varieties grown for eating.
+White grape juice, on the other hand, is made from a green-skinned variety of grapes.

 Purple Grape Juice

 Why is grape juice purple?
 Purple grape juice is simply made from dark-skinned grapes.

 Most purple grape juice is made from the Concord grape, though juice from wine grapes is used as filler in some brands.
 Concord is a variety native to America and parts of Canada, which produces small berry-like fruit with a distinctive flavor and aroma.